Exams and assessments

 Academic Appeals (Regulation XIV)

-The following guidance is provided for students who wish to submit an academic appeal under Regulation XIV and should be read in conjunction with the Regulation itself.
-Further advice and assistance in relation to submitting an appeal is available from Loughborough Students Advice, based in the Students’ Union.
+The following guidance is provided for undergraduate and taught postgraduate students who wish to submit an academic appeal under Regulation XIV and should be read in conjunction with the Regulation itself.
+Further advice and assistance in relation to submitting an appeal is available from LSU Advice, based in the Students’ Union.

 What should I do if I think there has been an administrative error in the recording or calculation of my marks?

 You should discuss the matter with your School/Department in the first instance.
 This will not prejudice your right to submit an appeal later if you are dissatisfied with the response, and a further 10 working day period for appeal from the last relevant communication from your School/Department will apply.

 What if my case goes beyond the question of an administrative error in the recording or calculation of my marks?